incentius-foss/WhatTheDuck/README.md

 5. Push the changes to your forked repository.
 6. Submit a pull request to the main repository.

+# Created by Incentius

+If you are seeking to leverage innovative technologies to create a custom application or transform your business processes, we invite you to reach out to Incentius.
+Discover how we can help you enable digital transformation and accelerate your business progress.
+For more information, visit us at [Incentius](https://incentius.com)

 ## License

 WhatTheDuck is open-source software released under the [MIT License](./LICENSE.md).
 You are free to use, modify, and distribute the application in accordance with the terms of the license.